-The wait mode and stop mode are discussed here.
+The following information concerns wait mode and stop mode.

 This power-conserving mode is entered automatically from run mode whenever the CPU executes a WAIT instruction and the WCM bit in BDLC control register 1 (BCR1) is previously clear.
 In BDLC wait mode, the BDLC cannot drive any data.